circleci/circleci-docs/jekyll/_cci2/webhooks.md

 ## Overview
 {: #overview}

-A webhook, sometimes referred to as a _reverse API_, allows you to connect a platform you manage (either an API you create yourself, or a third party service) to a stream of future _events_.
+A webhook allows you to connect a platform you manage (either an API you create yourself, or a third party service) to a stream of future _events_.

 Setting up a Webhook on CircleCI enables you to receive information (referred to as _events_) from CircleCI, as they happen.
 This can help you avoid polling the